 When my daughter had her birthday party I put my

 business cards in all the goodie bags.
-You can also do this for halloween.
+You can also do this for Halloween.
 I thought about buying t-shirts and also maybe pencils with my childcare name and number.
 I have advertised in the paper but had no luck.
-I have made flyers and put them up in grocery stores, librarys.
-Another good idea is at the local parade in your communities like christmas time you can have a float and have all the day care kids dress up in santa suits or elves and have your daycare name up in a big banner as you go down the parade.
+I have made flyers and put them up in grocery stores, libraries.
+Another good idea is at the local parade in your communities like Christmas time you can have a float and have all the daycare kids dress up in Santa suits or elves and have your daycare name up in a big banner as you go down the parade.

 All my current clients I've had for year(s) by word of mouth.
 I place flyers at Department of social and health services.
 The most creative way for me is to create your own flyers and business cards then pass them out myself then people can get to ask you questions etc....

 As I was pulling my dcks in the wagon to pick up dcg from school I thought of a neat advertising idea.
 I am going to make up 2 print-offs with my dc name my first name and phone no. Laminate them put rings thru them and hang them off the sides of the wagon.
 Basically free ad.

 Try a poster, flyer, business card or even a brochure for display and extras to be handed out at: the public library, church foyers or rectories, public and private elementary schools (especially speak with the front desk secretary as they always are the ones to get the questions), local pediatrician offices and Family Practice Dr. offices.
 I even leave a card at my dentist and my hairdressers.
 They have contact with many people!
 It is worth the investment in business cards.
 They are easy to print in MS Word.
 You can buy the supplies at Staples very reasonably and you can print them yourself!
 The directions are on the package (Avery).